Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Methodology

-Here, $\gamma$ represents the threshold about $\chi$ that is considered under varying conditions of deep-spectral factor.
-In regions with fewer corresponding points, texture features can still be leveraged to increase the number of matches.
-Our experiments later demonstrate that jointly considering geometric and texture features effectively improves both matching accuracy and match quantity. \\ \textbf{Local-joint geometry and multi-feature matching. } Local-joint geometry and multi-feature matching strategy (LoJoGM) is proposed to solve issue of local topological inconsistencies and abrupt disparity changes in Fig.~\ref{rw:1} and Fig.~\ref{method_local}.
-Unlike methods that solely prioritize only one to many local overall minimization, our LoJoGM leveraging Hungarian algorithm performs many-to-many optimization, i.e., the target and neighboring polygons (many) to achieve optimal and reliable matching with candidate region polygons (many).
-It effectively mitigates the impact of topological inconsistencies and disparity mutations, and improves the matching reliability by confining them to a consistent spatial context because it does not rely on global spatial relationships.
+Local-joint geometry and multi-feature matching strategy (LoJoGM) solves the issue of local topological inconsistencies and abrupt disparity changes in Fig.~\ref{rw:1} and Fig.~\ref{method_local}.
+Unlike methods that rely on isolated, greedy correspondence checks, our LoJoGM reframes the polygon matching task as a local-holistic bipartite graph optimization problem, i.e., within each local search region of BPM (Sec.~\ref{sec:BPM}), the source polygons obtain optimal and reliable matching with candidate target polygons, which ultimately leads to a holistic optimal correspondence.
+It effectively bypasses the impact of topological inconsistencies and disparity mutations, and improves the matching reliability by confining them to a consistent spatial context because it does not rely on global spatial relationships.
 The proposed LoJoGM provides a robust solution to the challenges caused by local disparities and topological variations.